 Josh Crane

-Producer/Reporter, Engagement JournalismJosh Crane is part of Vermont Public's Engagement Journalism team.
-He's a reporter and producer for Brave Little State, a podcast based on questions about Vermont that have been asked and voted on by the audience.
+Senior Producer & Managing Editor, Engagement JournalismJosh Crane is part of Vermont Public's Engagement Journalism team.
+He's the senior producer and managing editor for Brave Little State, a podcast based on questions about Vermont that have been asked and voted on by the audience, and runs Vermont Public's Sonic ID project.

 Previously, Josh was a podcast producer at WBUR in Boston where he made Endless Thread, a narrative culture show about the internet, and Season Ticket, a daily sports show in collaboration with the Boston Globe.
-He also served as a curator and producer for PRX, and he once made a historical documentary series called LBJ’s War.
+He also served as a curator and producer for PRX.
 His reporting and producing have won numerous awards, including a National Edward R. Murrow Award.

 Josh is a graduate of Middlebury College and the Transom Story Workshop for audio storytelling.
 When he’s not making radio, he’s probably out in the woods with his dog or cheering for the Celtics.